 - 2 teaspoons crushed red pepper flakes, optional

 - 1 cup shredded part skim mozzarella cheese

 - Preheat oven to 400.
 Slice spaghetti squash length wise and scrape out the seeds.
 Rub 1/4 tbsp olive oil into each squash half and season with salt and pepper.
 Place each spaghetti squash half face down in a large baking dish and bake for 40-60 min.
 When squash is done, middle will be tender and pull apart easily.

-- In a large pan, sautee onion and garlic in 1 tbsp olive oil over medium heat until fragrant.
+- In a large pan, sautee onion and garlic in 1 tablespoon olive oil over medium heat until fragrant.
 Add ground turkey.
 Season with a generous pinch each of salt and pepper.
 Cook until browned.
-Add sausage, crushed tomato and 1 tbsp each basil and oregano.
+Add sausage, crushed tomato and 1 teaspoon each basil and oregano.
 When sauce starts to bubble, reduce heat to a simmer until thickened (about 3-4 minutes).

 - Meanwhile, combine ricotta and cottage cheese in a medium bowl.
-Season with 1 tbsp each basil and oregano.
+Season with 1 teaspoon each basil and oregano.
 Add a pinch each of salt and pepper.
 Lightly mix until combined.

 - When spaghetti squash is fully cooked, flip in the baking dish so that it is now skin side down.
 Evenly divide ricotta mixture between each squash half.
 Repeat with meat sauce.
 Top each half with 1/4 cup mozzarella cheese.